socrateslab/socrateslab.github.io/content/blog/2023/ica.md

 +++

-The hybrid 73rd Annual ICA Conference will take place both in Toronto, Ontario (Canada) and online, with synchronous sessions that incorporate both audiences.
-The dates of the conference are from Thursday, 25 May to Monday, 29 May 2023.

-We have six papers being acceptecd, among wich five paper are led by students.
+During 25 May-29 May 2023, the hybrid 73rd Annual ICA Conference will take place both in Toronto, Ontario (Canada) and online, with synchronous sessions that incorporate both audience.
+We have six papers being acceptecd, among wich five papers are led by students.

 1. Yixiao Sun; Xue-Fei Yan; Yaotian Zhang; Zhicong Chen; Cheng-Jun Wang * (2023) From Imperialism to Cultural Imperialism: Localized Versus Globalized Advertisements of Imported Commodities in China (1932–1937).
 2. Lihan Yan; Yiwei Ni; Xiangling Tan; Xinya Jiang; Zhicong Chen;Cheng-Jun Wang * (2023) The Narrative Gene of Collective Gatekeeping: Pandemic, Government Regularization, Economic Development, and the Publicness of Weibo Hot Search (2020-2021).